engrHarvey/python-snake-game/README.md

 # python-snake-game
-a game made with Tkinter
+a game made with turtle libraries